HarrierPanels/my-java-project/README.md

 ```
 #### Fles:
 > [Jenkinsfile-1](./Jenkinsfile-1) <br>
-> <sup>The Jenkins Pipeline is designed to automate various stages of a CI/CD process for a Java application.</sup><br>

-    Agent Configuration:
+> <sup>The Jenkinsfile covers various aspects of a typical deployment process, including source code retrieval, Docker image version selection, environment choice, deployment, and health checks.
+It also handles notifications for different outcomes.</sup><br>

-        The pipeline is configured to run on an agent labeled as 'aws2023', which is
-        an Amazon EC2 instance.
-This agent is provisioned dynamically using the Amazon EC2 Plugin.
+    Agent Configuration: The pipeline is configured to run on an agent labeled 'aws2023,' which is typically provisioned using the Amazon EC2 Plugin.

+    Environment Variables: The pipeline defines environment variables, including AWS_CREDS, to store credentials and other environment-specific values.

     Stages:

-        Checkout: This stage checks out the source code from the version control system.
+        Checkout: This stage checks out the source code from the version control system (e.g., Git).

-        Static Code Analysis with SonarQube:
-            It runs a SonarQube analysis on the code.
-            A SonarQube Docker image is pulled and started, and the analysis is executed.
-            This stage ensures that SonarQube is running and accessible before proceeding with the analysis.

-        Build Docker Image:
-            It builds a Docker image for the Java application.

-        Tag and Push Docker Image:
-            Tags the Docker image with version information (using the Jenkins build number or 'latest').
-            Logs in to Docker Hub using credentials provided via Jenkins credentials.
-            Pushes the Docker image to a Docker Hub repository.
+        Fetch Docker Hub Tags: It fetches available tags for a Docker Hub repository and lets you choose a version interactively.
+        Select Environment: It allows you to select the deployment environment (either 'dev' or 'qa').
+        Deploy to Environment: This stage deploys the application to the selected environment.
+It includes different deployment processes for 'dev' and 'qa.'

+    Health Check: This stage performs a health check on the deployed application.
+The healthcheck.sh script is executed to ensure the application is responding as expected.
+It uses regular expressions to look for either 'Harrier' or 'Maven' in the response.

+    Post Section: In case of success or failure of the pipeline, the post section sends notifications using the Office 365 Connector Jenkins plugin.
+Successful deployment triggers a success message, while a failed deployment triggers a failure message.

 > [pom.xml](./pom.xml) <br>
 > <sup>The POM file provides essential project information, including project identifiers, dependencies, and build settings. </sup><br>